 Ibanez provides a warranty with a period of one (1) year from the date of the original retail purchase.

-Thomann Reviews #1 – “As for the AF55 what can I say other than astounding value for the really low price charged by Thomann.
-After the obligatory fret polishing, fingerboard oiling, very minor adjustments to the neck, and intonation the instrument plays beautifully, no buzzes or extraneous noises, and the sound from the stock pick-ups is pure jazz.
-If I have any negative comment it is regarding the stock tuners, which while they keep the instrument in tune, are unpleasant to use…so much free play.
-This is a low priced stripped-down guitar that has everything it needs, and nothing it doesn’t.
-So I will replace the tuners eventually, and stick on some flat wound strings…This instrument looks great, feels great and holds its own with others costing four or 5 times more.
+If I have any negative comment it is regarding the stock tuners, which while they keep the appliance in tune, are unpleasant to use…so much free play.
+This is a low-priced stripped-down guitar that has everything it needs, and nothing it doesn’t.
+So I will replace the tuners eventually, and stick on some flat wound strings…This instrument looks great, feels great, sounds great by having a great tone, and holds its own with others costing four or 5 times more.
 Oh, and the recommended ‘Rockbag 335’ style gig bag fits like a glove.”

-Thomann Reviews #2 – “I bought this because it was cheap enough to take a gamble.
+Thomann Reviews #2 – “I bought Ibanez because it was cheap enough to take a gamble.
 I’m very glad I did.
+I like its fully hollow body, Artcore profile and how it meets jazz standards when its played.

-Overall: great guitar for any time you need an archtop.
-It is not my main axe currently but when I found a pickup I’m happy with it certainly might be!”
+Overall: great Ibanez guitar for any time you need an archtop.
+It is not my main ax currently but when I found a pickup I’m happy with it certainly might be!”

-YouTube Review #1 – The Ibanez AF55 Artcore Hollowbody Electric Guitar sets the standard for Ibanez full-hollow body design.
+YouTube Review #1 – “In my opinion, the Ibanez model Artcore AF55 Hollowbody Electric Guitar sets the standard for Ibanez’s full-hollow body design with a vintage look and vintage finish. .
 Their long-standing partnership with jazz greats such as George Benson and Pat Metheny has resulted in pioneering advancements in the world of hollow-body guitar building.
 The AF55 with its choice selection of tonewoods, high-quality appointments, and superb electronics continues that tradition of daring design and passion for tone.

 Youtube Review #2 – White Christmas played on an Ibanez AF55 guitar.